jesuscc1993/ps-save-icon-generator/README.md

 - Run `generate-ps-save-icons.py`.
 - Run `python generate-ps-save-icons.py` in the terminal.

-(Administrator rights may be required to be able to write the `desktop.ini` files).

 ## Notes

 The OS will only load up the icons when it feels like it; it usually seems to be at random.